• Skip to primary navigation

 lamb shoulder wrapped in tin foil is placed on a rack

-Place the lamb in the preheated oven.
 Cook it for 2 ½ hours, and then reduce the heat to 140° C (285° F).

 Let the lamb cook for another 2-3 hours, until it is fork-tender.

-Remove the lamb from the oven, place it in a large bowl or plate, and carefully open the wrappings.
+Remove the lamb from the oven, place it in a large bowl or plate, and then carefully open the wrappings.

 slow cooked kuzu tandir